phwes/katacoda-scenarios/apache-docker/step2.md

 # Apache web server
-You rarely use just a database without any other service accessing it.
+You rarely use a database without any other service accessing it.
 For this tutorial Apache web server will be the one to access and use the MySQL database.
 Apache has its own docker image `httpd`, but it comes without php support.
 Therefore we will use the php image version `php:7.2-apache` instead.
 This image comes with both apache and php.
 Sadly the image seems to miss the impartant module `mysqli`, but we will fix that in one of the steps below.

 ## Pull apache image
 `docker pull php:7.2-apache`{{execute}}